 Employee handbook is the most important document of every company.
 It defines your company’s key policies and procedures and outlines your company culture.
 In this blog post, you will learn why you should have an employee handbook and how to write an effective employee handbook your employees will actually want to read!

 Employee Handbook: The What, Why, How and Who

 What is an employee handbook?

-An effective employee handbook clearly communicates your company’s mission, values, policies and rules to your new and existing employees.
+An effective employee handbook clearly communicates your company’s mission, values, policies, and rules to your new and existing employees.

-An employee handbook provides an introduction to your company and the way your work.
+An employee handbook provides an introduction to your company and the way you work.
 Simply put, an employee handbook explains who you are as the company, how you function and what you expect from your employees.

-Probably the most important function of an employee handbook is setting clear expectations for both parties: a company as an employer and its employees.
+Probably the most important function of an employee handbook is setting clear expectations for both parties: the company as an employer and its employees.
 An employee handbook should clearly communicate what is expected from the company's employees regarding their workplace behavior and performance and what they can expect in return.

-An employee handbook should be given to new employees from the employer on their first day at work - or even earlier!
+An employee handbook should be given to new employees by the employer on their first day at work - or even earlier!
 A good practice is to send an employee handbook along with a welcome letter or email to new employees as a part of their onboarding process.

 Why should you have an employee handbook?

 First of all, you need to know that you are not legally obliged to have an employee handbook.
 There is no law requiring companies of any size to have an employee handbook.